 UNC Lineberger’s Clinical Immunotherapy Program is conducting chimeric antigen receptor T-cell (CAR-T) clinical trials that are currently open for patient accrual.
 These experimental treatments involve re-engineering cells from the patient’s immune system to recognize and direct the attack against the patient’s cancer.

-UNC Lineberger’s Clinical Immunotherapy Program has a robust clinical trials program that currently has five trials open for patient accrual.
+UNC Lineberger’s Clinical Immunotherapy Program has a robust clinical trials program that currently has six trials open for patient accrual.

 Program faculty are also in the process of developing several other study protocols, including trials that will target glioblastoma multiforme and neuroblastoma are expected to open by mid 2019.